DETAILED ACTION

 As to claim 2, Yang discloses the touch detection module,

-wherein the inspection signal transmission line is disposed in at least one of the touch sensing area and the touch peripheral area (Fig. 3, paragraphs 0093-0104, where inspection lines (IL) are disposed in the touch sensing area (AA) and peripheral area (A2, A4)), and
+wherein the inspection signal transmission line is disposed in at least one of the touch sensing area or the touch peripheral area (Fig. 3, paragraphs 0093-0104, where inspection lines (IL) are disposed in the touch sensing area (AA) and peripheral area (A2, A4)), and

 wherein the inspection signal transmission line is formed on the same process layer with the same metal material as at least one touch electrode among the touch electrodes or at least one touch line among the touch lines (Fig. 4B-5B, paragraph 0118, where inspection line (IL-1) includes the same material as sensing portion (SP1) on insulating layer (221)).